 Whether you have a small bathroom or a large one, creating storage for your space is a must.
 However, making a small bathroom well organized with sufficient storage is a challenge.
 Learn how to make this DIY over the toilet shelf to add storage to your bathroom.

 This article intends to guide you step-by-step on how to make a simple yet convenient bathroom toilet shelf.
 You will, in fact, be very happy with the benefits of over the toilet ladder shelf.
 Creating storage need not always be expensive.
 There are some DIY projects that can help you make awesome looking bathroom toilet shelf to store bathroom essentials in a short time, a weekend, probably.

 If you are living in an old home where there is a shortage of bathroom storage space and are seriously considering to change the look to sync with the present age, you can turn it into a modern bathroom that has sufficient organized space for toilet paper, hand towels, painting terracotta posts, and other bathroom basics.
-If you want a bright and farmhouse look, paint the walls in light colors such as white and install white trims all along the windows and floors.
-Since it is a bathroom with a small floor space, creating a shelf on the floor is impossible.
+If you want a bright and farmhouse look, paint the walls in light colors such as white and install white trims all along with the windows and floors.
+Since it is a bathroom with small floor space, creating a shelf on the floor is impossible.
 You need something that could be hung, over the toilet ladder shelf is the solution here.

 Making furniture is not a difficult job.
 With a bit of planning and direction, you will be able to create bathroom storage without having to spend much money.
 If you are in need of toilet shelf for your small bathroom, here is a list of supplies along with the instructions to make it.

 Start making over the toilet ladder shelf!

 Here are the supplies list for 2 shelves and a towel rack.
 The dimensions would be 23″ wide and 26″ long, just perfect for a small bathroom!